-When this loop finishes, the entries in the filelist[] array will point to only those elements of argv[] that can be accessed, as we discussed previously in "Setting Up the File List".
+When this loop finishes, the entries in the filelist[] array will point to only those elements of argv[] that can be accessed, as we discussed in "Setting Up the File List" on page 474.

-• Creating the display names for each file, truncating or padding them as needed.
-This code was presented in Listing 9-11.

-- Initializing all global variables shared by the signal handler. - Installing a signal handler for SIGUSR1 and a handler that catches SIGINT and SIGQUIT and cleans up before terminating the process. - Setting up and arming the timer. - Waiting for the user to enter "q" to terminate the program.
+- Create the display names for each file, truncating or padding them as needed.
+This code was presented in Listing 9-11. - Initialize all global variables shared by the signal handler. - Install a signal handler for SIGUSR1 and a handler that catches SIGINT and SIGQUIT and cleans up before terminating the process. - Set up and arm the timer. - Wait for the user to enter q to terminate the program.

-The next listing has fragments of the main() function.
+Listing 9-12 has fragments of the main() function.
 The complete program is available in the source code repository.
 The missing parts are described in the comments.